 I now live in Southwest Florida and work full-time as a legal assistant in the personal injury field.
 Getting to know people and a snapshot of their life stories is one of the reasons I love what I do, and it pays the bills.

-I started writing for recreation in the Fifth Grade, writing suspense and horror short stories.
+I became a writer f the Fifth Grade, writing suspense and horror short stories.
 I was encouraged by my teacher, Wendy Waterman, who presented me with a blank book that I have kept ever since.

 My Eighth Grade teacher, Amanda Lucas and my 11th English teacher, Yearbook Advisor, and Television Production Teacher, Karen Herzog, were also very encouraging in regards to my writing, and their advice and wisdom laid the foundation to the writer I have become today.